Project Collaboration Software

 This is where project collaboration SaaS tools come in.
 According to G2:

 “Project collaboration software aims to increase the productivity of employees involved in project management by streamlining communications, collaboration, and remote work.”

 Features of Project Collaboration Tools

 In short, project collaboration software provides a variety of functions to help teams streamline project tasks and produce desired results more efficiently.

 Valued at $27.40 billion and with a projected CAGR of 9.5% from 2022-2030, the project collaboration software market has seen significant growth in the last few years.
-This sector is the most widely-used SaaS category, with the average enterprise using 210 distinct collaboration services.
-Overall spend in the category is growing 20% annually and is forecast to reach $145 billion in 2022.
+Overall spend in this category is growing 20% annually is and expected to reach $145 billion in 2022.